Georgia (country): Economy

 Archaeological research demonstrates that Georgia has been involved in commerce with many lands and empires since ancient times, largely due its location on the Black Sea and later on the historical Silk Road.
 Gold, silver, copper and iron have been mined in the Caucasus Mountains.
 Georgian wine making is a very old tradition and a key branch of the country's economy.
 The country has sizeable hydropower resources.
 Throughout Georgia's modern history agriculture and tourism have been principal economic sectors, because of the country's climate and topography.

 For much of the 20th century, Georgia's economy was within the Soviet model of command economy.
 Since the fall of the USSR in 1991, Georgia embarked on a major structural reform designed to transition to a free market economy.
 As with all other post-Soviet states, Georgia faced a severe economic collapse.
 The civil war and military conflicts in South Ossetia and Abkhazia aggravated the crisis.
 The agriculture and industry output diminished.
 By 1994 the gross domestic product had shrunk to a quarter of that of 1989.

 Since the early 21st century visible positive developments have been observed in the economy of Georgia.
 In 2007, Georgia's real GDP growth rate reached 12 per cent, making Georgia one of the fastest-growing economies in Eastern Europe.
 Georgia has become more integrated into the global trading network: its 2015 imports and exports account for 50% and 21% of GDP respectively.
-Georgia's main imports are vehicles, ores, fossil fuels and farmaceuticals.
+Georgia's main imports are vehicles, ores, fossil fuels and pharmaceuticals.
 Main exports are ores, ferro-alloys, vehicles, wines, mineral waters and fertilizers.
 The World Bank dubbed Georgia "the number one economic reformer in the world" because it has in one year improved from rank 112th to 18th in terms of ease of doing business, and by 2020 further improved its position to 6th in the world.
 As of 2021, it ranked 12th in the world for economic freedom.
 In 2019, Georgia ranked 61st on the Human Development Index (HDI).
 Between 2000 and 2019, Georgia's HDI score improved by 17.7%.
 Of factors contributing to HDI, education had the most positive influence as Georgia ranks in the top quintile in terms of education.